Segment vs Zapier

 Which platform is cheapest to get started with?

 Zapier has the most accessible entry point at $0 for 100 tasks/month, with paid plans starting at $19.99/month.
 Segment's free plan includes 1,000 monthly tracked users, with the Team plan at $120/month.
-ZoomInfo offers ZoomInfo Lite for free (permanently, with 10 monthly export credits) and a 7-day free trial of the full platform.
-Paid ZoomInfo plans are custom-quoted.
-For light use, Zapier is the least expensive.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite provides permanent free access with 10 monthly export credits and no credit card required, plus a 7-day full-platform trial.
+For light operational automation, Zapier is the least expensive.
 For B2B data access at no cost, ZoomInfo Lite provides a permanent free tier.

 Which platform requires the most technical expertise?